How to Estimate the Weight of a Dumpster Load to Avoid Overage Fees

 How Do I Calculate the Weight of Debris or Junk?

+The weight of dumpster loads can vary a great deal.
 For instance, a 10 yard dumpster filled to the top with cabinets and linoleum flooring will weigh far less than a 10 yard dumpster filled with stone or masonry debris.

 The estimated weights in the chart below are per cubic yard.